 Macclesfield at War – an important group of War Memorials, formerly housed in Christ Church, find a permanent home in the Silk Museum.
 This is the first step in a display that will develop over the next 12 months to explore the impact of two World Wars on Macclesfield people and on the silk industry.
 From Saturday 10th November.

 Macclesfield and the World – Marianne Brocklehurst’s Egyptian collections will start to be presented at the Silk Museum, telling a story that links Macclesfield and Egypt.
 Marianne’s financial independence came from her family’ silk business, and combined with her indomitable spirit, enabled her to explore Europe and the Middle East with her partner Mary Booth.
 Over the next six months her outstanding collection will be redisplayed at the Silk Museum, whilst essential work is carried out at West Park Museum.
 From Saturday 24th November.

-The new Between Floors Gallery is now open, featuring Charles Frederick Tunnicliffe: A Cheshire Countryman, a display of work by the acclaimed artist.
+The Between Floors Gallery features Charles Tunnicliffe: A Cheshire Countryman, works by the acclaimed artist.